 It is a fruitful time to be studying the intellectual history of privacy.
 Privacy has been connected with print and politics since the seventeenth century, and has become a permanent fixture in current news.

-While the oft-mentioned figure in the media this week has been Oliver Cromwell (Conservative; Telegraph), it’s the half-century prior to his rise to prominence that provides the richer narrative of secrecy and fraud.
+While the oft-mentioned figure in the media has been Oliver Cromwell (Conservative; Telegraph), it’s the half-century prior to Cromwell’s rise to prominence that provides the narrative of secrecy and fraud.

 The early Stuart kings worked hard to create an impression of public transparency.
 James I’s Basilikon Doron, apparently intended as a private text, declared that anything spoken ‘in darknesse, should be heard in the light’, and that whatever ‘spoken in the ear in secret place, should be publicklie preached on the tops of the houses’.